 The way cameras used to work

 There was a time, back in the dark days of, let’s say 2005, when video cameras were overwhelmingly analog.
 That is to say, they captured image information and then transferred it as a simple electrical signal where it was recorded.
 The recording may have been digital even way back when, and it’s even possible that the camera itself was digital, but somewhere along the way it was translated to a plain-old video signal that even an engineer from the 1950s would recognize.
 Wiring a surveillance system, therefore, meant running a wire from every camera location to a central recording station, which might have been a DVR back then or might have been a specialized VHS recorder.

 But of course, this wasn’t the coolest part.
 IP cameras give you the ability to see what’s going on from anywhere.
-Because they’re built with the internet in mind, it doesn’t take more than a cell phone app to log into them and watch your office, factory floor, baby’s room, or anywhere you want.
+IP cameras work with the internet in mind.
+It doesn’t take more than a cell phone app to log into them and watch your office, factory floor, baby’s room, or anywhere you want.
 This will be a live feed and depending on the camera it will even include sound.

-Of course, smartphones have made cameras very popular and so you’ll find IP cameras that are smaller and smaller and can even hide in other devices.
+Of course, smartphones have made cameras very popular.
+Using the same technology, you’ll find IP cameras that are smaller and smaller and can even hide in other devices.
 This is becoming far more common and Solid Signal carries a wide variety of hidden camera products.
-Almost all security cameras sold today are IP cameras, so if you are looking for something for a much older system, be sure to get the right item.
+Almost all security cameras sold today are IP cameras.
+If you are looking for something for a much older system, be sure to get the right item.

 Give us a call at 877-312-4547.
 Our team is standing by during East Coast business hours to make sure you get all the information you need!
 We’ll help you find the right camera or camera system for any situation.
 Of course the call is free, and so is the support.
 When you shop at Solid Signal, you get the best products, the best service, and the best support!